The Seasons (TV program): VII. The Seasons: Park Bo-gum's Cantabile

 The seventh season was hosted by Park Bo-gum entitled The Seasons: Park Bo-gum's Cantabile, and is the first actor to host the show.'
 It premiered on March 14, 2025 on KBS2 and aired every Friday at 22:00 / 23:20 (KST) for 21 episodes until August 1, 2025.
-Park received positive reviews from both critics and audience and won him Best Entertainer at the 52nd Korea Broadcasting Prizes.
+Park received positive reviews from both critics and audience and won him several accolades including Best Entertainer at the 52nd Korea Broadcasting Prizes and Entertainer of the Year at the 2025 KBS Entertainment Awards.

 VIII.
 The Seasons: 10cm's Pat-Pat

 In its eighth season, the show is hosted by singer-songwriter 10cm, real name Kwon Jung-yeol, with the Korean title The Seasons: 10cm's Sseudam Sseudam, named after 10cm's single "Sseudam Sseudam" (2014), and with the English title The Seasons: 10cm's Pat-Pat.
-It premiered on September 5, 2025 at 22:00 (KST).
+It premiered on September 5, 2025 at 22:00 (KST), and ended on March 6, 2026.
+With 25 episodes hosted, he is the longest serving host of the series.

+IX.
+The Seasons: Sung Si-kyung's Ear Candy

+The ninth season will be hosted by singer and entertainer Sung Si-kyung, with the Korean title The Seasons: Sung Si-kyung's Eardrum Boyfriend, and with the English title The Seasons: Sung Si-kyung's Ear Candy.
+The season premiered on March 27, 2026 at 22:00 (KST).